 Figure 6.2B.7-1: Procedure for ML Model(s) retrieval from ADRF

-1. The NWDAF service consumer (NWDAF containing AnLF or NWDAF containing MTLF) subscribes/requests for a (set of) trained ML Model(s) associated with a/an (set of) Analytics ID(s) by invoking the Nnwdaf_MLModelProvision_Subscribe / Nnwdaf_MLModelInfo_Request service.
+1. The NWDAF service consumer (NWDAF containing AnLF ,NWDAF containing MTLF or LMF) subscribes/requests for a (set of) trained ML Model(s) associated with a/an (set of) Analytics ID(s) by invoking the Nnwdaf_MLModelProvision_Subscribe / Nnwdaf_MLModelInfo_Request service.
 LMF may subscribe ML Model from NWDAF containing MTLF as described in clause 6.2A.1.
 LMF may request ML Model from NWDAF containing MTLF as described in clause 6.2A.3.

 2. The NWDAF containing MTLF determines whether the set of ML Model(s) associated with a/an (set of) Analytics ID(s) should be retrieved from the ADRF.